-Members’ understanding of trust and fiduciary principles is of increasing importance in the litigation of claims against professionals, particularly those who handle client money.
-We also draw on our experience of regulatory law and the remedies such as those offered by the Financial Ombudsman Service and the Pensions Ombudsman.
+Our understanding of trust and fiduciary principles is of increasing importance in the litigation of claims against professionals, particularly those who handle client money.
+We also draw on our experience of regulatory law and the remedies available through bodies such as the Financial Ombudsman Service and the Pensions Ombudsman.

 Our members regularly act for claimants and defendants in cases concerning solicitors, surveyors and valuers, financial practitioners, actuaries and pension consultants, accountants and auditors, barristers, LPA receivers, and other professionals.

 We recognise that it is often in the best interests of our clients for their disputes to be resolved through ADR.
 Our barristers frequently represent clients in negotiations, mediations and arbitrations with a number of the team being themselves accredited mediators.